Mike Myers: Saturday Night Live

 Myers began appearing on Saturday Night Live on January 21, 1989, and eventually became the first repertory player added to the show's cast in over two years.
 "He quickly became one of the show's biggest draws thanks to his talent for creating oddball characters with memorable catchphrases", according to Entertainment Weekly.
 In addition to "Wayne's World" and "Sprockets", Myers starred in the recurring sketches "Lothar of the Hill People", "Stuart Rankin, All Things Scottish", "Lank Thompson", "Middle-Aged Man", "Simon", "Coffee Talk with Linda Richman", "Theatre Stories", "Phillip the Hyper Hypo", and "Scottish Soccer Hooligan Weekly".
-Myers's last episode as a cast member aired on January 21, 1995 (exactly six years to the day after his first episode aired).
+Myers's last episode as a cast member aired on January 21, 1995, exactly six years to the day after his first episode.
 He returned to host in 1997 and made an appearance as his film character Dr. Evil in 2014.
 In March of 2025, Myers made two guest appearances in sketches, portraying Elon Musk.